laurenemarcus/job_lister/README.md

 INSTALLATION
 ------------
-Run the following command to install bundle: gem install bundle
+Run the following command to install bundler:

+  `$ gem install bundle`

-Run the following command to install all required gems: bundle
+Run the following command to install all required gems:

+  `$ bundle`

-Run the following command to install rspec: gem install rspec
+Run the following command to install RSpec:

+  `$ gem install rspec`

+Run the following command to run RSpec:

+  `$ rspec`

+Run the following command to start the Sinatra server:

+  `$ ruby app.rb`

+Go to the following site in Chrome to launch the app:

+  `localhost:4567`

 KNOWN BUGS
 ---------